book online

 Being ready for all weather will ensure your surf and camp trip is enjoyable no matter what Mother Nature throws your way.

-Take time to explore beyond the beach too—wander along the South West Coast Path, visit local cafés for post-surf treats, and soak up the relaxed atmosphere that makes Cornwall such a special place.
+A surf and camp getaway also gives you the chance to explore more than just the beach.
+Stroll along the South West Coast Path, stop by local cafés for a well-earned post-surf snack, and soak up the easy-going vibe that makes Cornwall such a unique and unforgettable place.

 Final Thoughts

-A surf and camp trip in Cornwall is an unforgettable experience, offering the perfect mix of adventure, relaxation, and natural beauty.
-By following these tips—choosing the right campsite, packing wisely, respecting the environment, and embracing the surf culture—you can make the most of your time in Bude and Widemouth Bay.
+A surf and camp adventure in Cornwall is an experience you’ll never forget, blending excitement, relaxation, and the beauty of the coast.
+By picking the right campsite, packing the essentials, respecting the environment, and embracing the laid-back surf culture, you’ll make the very best of your time in Bude and Widemouth Bay.

 Ready to hit the waves?
 Book a surf lesson with us and make your trip one to remember.
 See you in the water!